 Almost any sport places some stress on your spine.
 That is why it's important to keep the muscles and ligaments that support your spine flexible and strong.
 A healthy spine can help prevent many sports injuries.

 Getting these muscles to the point where they support your spine well is called core strengthening.
-Ask your doctor or physical therapist about these strengthening exercises.
+Ask your health care provider or physical therapist about these strengthening exercises.

-If you had a back injury, talk with your health care provider about keeping your back safe when you return to sports.
+If you had a back injury, talk with your provider about keeping your back safe when you return to sports.

 Although bicycling strengthens the muscles of your legs, it does not do much for the muscles around your spine.
 Bending your lower spine forward while arching your upper back for long periods can strain your back and neck muscles.
 Mountain biking on uneven surfaces can cause jarring and sudden compressions (squeezing) on the spine.